What is a hybrid car & how does it work?

 Auxiliary battery

-Provides the power to start the car before the traction battery takes over and powers accessories.
+This provides the power to start the car before the traction battery takes over and powers accessories.

 DC/DC converter

-This converts the high-voltage power from the traction battery to lower-voltage power needed to charge the auxiliary battery.
+This converts the high-voltage power from the traction battery to the lower-voltage power needed to charge the auxiliary battery.

 Electric generator

-Generates energy every time the car brakes.
+This generates energy every time the car brakes.

 Electric traction motor

-Draws energy from the traction battery to turn the car’s wheels.
+This draws energy from the traction battery to turn the car’s wheels.

 Exhaust system